Counting modular forms by rationality field: Hecke fields

 \begin{remark}~ \begin{enumerate} \item Under the Bateman--Horn conjecture \cite{bh}, $27d^3 - 81d^2 - 34d - 103$ is prime for $\gg X/\log X$ integers $d \equiv 1 \bmod 5$.
 For such $d$, $C_d$ has prime-squared discriminant and the associated newform $f$ has prime conductor.
 Consequently, subject to this conjecture, the above argument shows there are $\gg X^{1/3}/\log X$ weight 2 newforms $f$ with rationality field $\Q(\sqrt 5)$ and prime level $< X$.
 The analogous argument does not work for RM 8 as the discriminant of $C'_b$ splits into linear factors over $\Z$.

-\item Elkies recently gave similar lower bounds for RM 5 curves with an Eisenstein congruence, but with the exponent $\tfrac 13$ replaced by $\tfrac 14$ \cite{elkies:preprint}.
+\item Elkies \cite{elkies:preprint} recently gave similar lower bounds for genus 2 curves with RM 5 which satisfy an Eisenstein congruence, but with the exponent $\tfrac 13$ replaced by $\tfrac 14$.

 \item One should similarly be able to give explicit lower bounds for $D=12, 13, 17$ (and some other $D$).
 Namely, \cite{EK} gives infinite families of RM $D$ genus 2 curves for various $D$, though without explicit models.
 One can use Mestre's algorithm to construct models, and then follow the above argument.
-However, this approach typically yields families with discriminants of very large degree, so one likely needs some care and/or luck to get decent lower bounds this way. \end{enumerate} \end{remark}
+However, this typically yields families with discriminants of very large degree, and so one would need to do more work to get decent lower bounds. \end{enumerate} \end{remark}